Shooting of Daniel Shaver: Termination from police department

-In the official police report of the incident, Brailsford defended his actions, saying that by crawling towards the officers, Shaver appeared to be "trying to gain a position of advantage in order to gain a better firing position on us".
-Shaver had indeed crawled towards the officers after one of them instructed him to.
+In the official police report of the incident, Brailsford defended his actions, saying that by crawling towards the officers (which one of the officers had instructed Shaver to do), Shaver appeared to be "trying to gain a position of advantage in order to gain a better firing position on us".
 The report stated: "Shaver was co-operative, but sometimes confused by the commands and because of his possible intoxication".

 Four months after the shooting, Charles Langley, the officer who shouted orders to Shaver, retired from the department.
 By December 2017, Langley had emigrated from the United States to the Philippines.

 Criminal trial and acquittal

 Brailsford's trial for second-degree murder was originally scheduled for February 2017.
 A defense motion challenging the state's probable cause to send the case to trial; appeals to the Arizona Supreme Court over the release of controversially redacted footage from Brailsford's body camera made a February trial unrealistic.
 On February 10, 2017, Maricopa County Superior Court Judge George Foster rescheduled the trial for October 23, 2017.
 Brailsford faced up to 25 years in prison if found guilty of second-degree murder.

 On December 7, 2017, after a six-week trial, a jury acquitted Brailsford of all charges.

 Also in December 2017, it was revealed that Brailsford had been involved in a prior incident in 2015 regarding an arrest of teenagers in a store.
 During the arrest, Brailsford was recorded on video throwing a teenager against a shelf, putting the teenager in a headlock, then slamming the teenager onto the ground.
 At the time, the incident was publicized (but Brailsford was not named) by a witness to the arrest, who alleged excessive force because the teenagers "weren't doing anything".
-A spokesman for the Mesa Police Department said that the department "looked at" the incident and "administratively cleared" Brailsford, because "police work sometimes isn't pretty".
+A spokesperson for the Mesa Police Department said that the department "looked at" the incident and "administratively cleared" Brailsford.
+The spokesperson further commented that "police work sometimes isn't pretty".

 Department of Justice investigation

-In March 2018, it became known that the United States Department of Justice had reopened the case and was looking into a possible civil rights violation by Brailsford.
+In March 2018, the Mesa Police Department confirmed that the United States Department of Justice had reopened the case and was looking into a possible civil rights violation by Brailsford.

+Aftermath

 Bankruptcy and pension

 In January 2018, Brailsford filed for bankruptcy.
 According to a pay stub attached to Brailsford's bankruptcy file, he has been working for a steel company in Glendale, Arizona.

 In August 2018, Brailsford was reinstated by the Mesa Police Department, staying for a further 42 days in what the department described as a "budget position".
-The department agreed to reimburse Brailsford for medical expenses related to his post-traumatic stress disorder -- the result of his shooting of Shaver and the resultant criminal trial.
+The department agreed to reimburse Brailsford for medical expenses related to his post-traumatic stress disorder — the result of his shooting of Shaver and the resultant criminal trial.
 The reinstatement allowed Brailsford to apply for "accidental disability" experienced during the course of work.
 As a result, Brailsford was unanimously approved to be retired on medical grounds.
 Brailsford was also given a pension of $2,500 per month.
-The fact that Brailsford was ultimately medically retired instead of remaining fired was only revealed to the public in July 2019.
+The fact that Brailsford was ultimately medically retired instead of remaining fired was publicly disclosed in July 2019.